Setting Up for Success in 2026: A Sales Guide for Independent Agencies

 What you can do now:

-• Knowing who you don't want to work is also important, saving immense time, focuses your pitch strategy, and ultimately boosts profitability.
-List the last three projects/clients that drained your team's energy, eroded margins, or diverted you from your core expertise.
+Knowing who you don't want to work with is also important.
+This saves immense time, focuses your pitch strategy, and ultimately boosts profitability.
+List the last three projects or clients that drained your team's energy, eroded margins, or diverted you from your core expertise.
 Document their common traits (e.g., industry, budget size, procurement process, decision-maker process).
 Factor this into your outreach strategy.

 3. Commit to Consistent Relationship-Building (Not Just Pitching)